puppetlabs/puppet-docs/source/guides/modules.markdown

 # General Information

-A [module](/guides/modules.html) is a collection of resources, classes, files, definitions and templates.
-It can be used to configure a specific application, for example an Apache or a Rails module or it can be a collection to configure a specific function, for example a module that configures a Trac site or a particular Rails application.
+A Puppet Module is a collection of resources, classes, files, definitions and templates.
+It might be used to configure Apache or a Rails module, or a Trac site or a particular Rails application.

-These modules are then easily re-distributable, for example, this will enable you to have the default site configuration under /etc/puppet, with modules shipped by puppet proper in /usr/share/puppet/ and a happy mix-and-match of VCS-checkouts in various states of development and production-readiness.
+Modules are easily re-distributable.
+For example, this will enable you to have the default site configuration under /etc/puppet, with modules shipped by puppet proper in /usr/share/puppet/.
+You could also have other directories containing a happy mix-and-match of version control checkouts in various states of development and production readiness.

-Modules as described on this page are available in Puppet version 0.22.2 and later.
+Modules are available in Puppet version 0.22.2 and later.

 ## Configuration

-There are only two items that can be configured for modules:
+There are two configuration settings that pertain to modules:

 1. The search path for modules is configured as a colon-separated list of directories in the puppetmaster section of puppetmaster's